openstack/barbican-specs/specs/liberty/quota-support-for-barbican-resources.rst

     * Example 1::

-        An admin user listing all the project quotas
+        A service-admin user listing all the project quotas

         Request: